-You probably strongly associate NYE with champagne (for good reason), but that’s not the only food-centric tradition that exists to ring in the coming year.
-Many cultures have customs designed to bring in luck, health, and happiness before and after the clock strikes midnight.
+You probably strongly associate New Year’s Eve with Champagne (for good reason), but that’s not the only food-centric tradition that exists to ring in the coming year.
+Many cultures have food customs designed to bring in luck, health, and happiness before and after the clock strikes midnight.
 Here are a few lucky new year’s foods that you may not have heard of.
-Why not try one of them this year as you welcome 2018?
+Why not try one of them this year as you welcome 2020?

 Eating 12 grapes at midnight (one to symbolize each month of the coming year) is a tradition that originated in Spain in the late 19th century and is still practiced today.
 Chowing down on a grape with a wish for each coming month is said to set you up for a year of good luck.
 The jury is still out on whether drinking grapes (in the form of vino) has the same effect, though, so it’s a better bet to reach for fruit instead of your wine glass at the stroke of midnight.

 Order up some grapes for good luck.

 Sure, Fergie may make an appearance on your television screen during the countdown, but we’re talking about another type of black-eyed pea.
 In the U.S., particularly in the southern parts of the country, black-eyed peas are thought to bring wealth in the coming year.
 Often served with ham, which also has positive connotations (more on that later), this dish definitely deserves a spot on your table on New Year’s Day.

 Toshikoshi Soba is a traditional noodle dish enjoyed in Japan on Dec.
 31 to help usher in the following year.
 Because they’re easy to cut through, the noodles are meant to symbolize breaking off bad luck from the previous year, while the long noodles represent a lengthy (and hopefully healthy!) life.